Chiefs beat Ravens in OT to clinch playoff berth

-Quarterback Patrick Mahomes converted two fourth downs on a game-tying drive in regulation Sunday and kicker Harrison Butker atoned for a missed field goal with a 36-yarder in overtime as the Kansas City Chiefs edged the Baltimore Ravens 27-24 at Kansas City, Mo.
+Quarterback Patrick Mahomes converted two fourth downs on a game-tying drive in regulation Sunday, and kicker Harrison Butker atoned for a missed field goal with a 35-yarder in overtime as the Kansas City Chiefs edged the Baltimore Ravens 27-24 at Kansas City, Mo.

-Mahomes finished with 377 yards passing, going 35 of 53 with two touchdowns against the NFL’s top-ranked defense as the Chiefs (11-2) clinched a berth in the playoffs while retaining the best record in the AFC.
+Mahomes finished with 377 yards passing, going 35 of 53 with two touchdowns and an interception against the NFL’s top-ranked defense.
+With the win, the Chiefs (11-2) clinched a berth in the playoffs while retaining the best record in the AFC.

-The Ravens (7-6) did not score in response to the Chiefs’ overtime field goal.
+The Ravens (7-6) failed to score in response to the Chiefs’ field goal, which came on the opening possession of overtime.

-Starting quarterback Lamar Jackson was injured in overtime after getting sacked by Kansas City linebacker Justin Houston.
-Faced with two snaps from the Baltimore 41-yard line, backup quarterback Robert Griffin III could not engineer a first down, throwing two incompletions.
+Starting quarterback Lamar Jackson was injured in overtime after getting sacked by Kansas City linebackers Justin Houston and Dee Ford.
+Faced with two snaps and 22 yards to gain from the Baltimore 41-yard line, backup quarterback Robert Griffin III could not engineer a first down, throwing two incompletions.

-A strip-sack by linebacker Justin Houston with 38 seconds remaining gave the Chiefs a chance to win with a field goal but a 43-yard boot by Butker sailed wide as time expired, prompting the OT.
+A strip-sack by linebacker Houston with 38 seconds remaining in regulation gave the Chiefs a chance to win with a field goal, but a 43-yard boot by Butker sailed wide as time expired, prompting the overtime period.

-With Kansas City trailing by seven in the fourth quarter, Mahomes heaved a 48-yard pass across his body to wide receiver Tyreek Hill to convert a fourth down before connecting with running back Damien Williams for a 5-yard touchdown with 53 seconds remaining.
+With Kansas City trailing by seven in the fourth quarter and facing fourth-and-9, Mahomes heaved a 48-yard pass across his body to wide receiver Tyreek Hill.
+He then connected with running back Damien Williams on fourth-and-3 for a 5-yard touchdown with 53 seconds remaining.

 Jackson passed for 147 yards and two touchdowns and rushed for a team-high 71 yards.